actoron/jadex/docs/tutorials/ac/05 Provided Services.md

 ## Verify the Component Behavior

 Start two or more Jadex platforms and on each at least one chat agent.
 Send a chat message via a chat agent and observe if the message arrives also at the remote chatters.
 Simulate a network breakdown by right clicking on the rms component and selecting suspend (the rms is the remote management service component, which is responsible for remote service communication between platforms).
 Then choose a chat agent from another platform and send a message again.
-Ensure that the still available chatters get the message immediately and do not suffer from waiting for a timeout from the disconnected remote platform.Â
+Ensure that the still available chatters get the message immediately and do not suffer from waiting for a timeout from the disconnected remote platform.